Projects

 Black Thunder

 I ran Reading School's Robotics Club for several years, and led us to compete on the international stage in 2020's FIRST LEGO League.
 I developed a programme of teaching that engaged 120 students three times per week after school, developing their STEAM skills and allowing them to both discover and subsequently pursue their passions.
-It was immensely rewarding seeing how students progressed through our programme, and I have provided guidance to PCGE students and staff in other schools on how they may be able to develop a similar scheme.
+It was immensely rewarding seeing how students progressed through our programme, and I have since provided guidance to PGCE students and staff in other schools on how they may be able to develop similar schemes.

 An archived blog of our projects can be seen here.